rachelvansciver/SAACO3/computing/AMI.md

 ![[Pasted image 20221030221245.png]]
-# AMI Amazone Mashine Image
+# AMI Amazon Machine Image

 ## TLDR
 AMIs are preconfigured [[EC2]] Instance templates.
 Very similar to dockerfiles.
 But for [[EC2]].
-AMIs alow further customisation of your instances, right on startup of an instance.
+AMIs alow further customization of your instances, right on startup of an instance.
 You can create your own custom AMI or choose one aws and other users have already build.

 ## Custom AMI
 -  locked to region of creation, but can be manually copied to another region
-- faster boot time, because you wont have to install as many or no depenencies
+- faster boot time, because you wont have to install as many or no dependencies

 ### AWS Marketplace AMI
 - user created AMIs, these might cost money